 Water if the weather is dry and give an occasional feed with a general liquid fertiliser.
 A light feed of sulphate of potash in June will help ripen the bulbs ready for storage.
 Stop watering and feeding once the onions have swollen in mid summer.

 Remove any flower spikes as soon as you see them.

 Onions need a sunny, sheltered site with fertile, well-drained soil.
-Avoid planting on freshly-manured ground as this can lead to rotting.
+Onions do not thrive on acid soils (below pH 6.5).